 What are some wellness resources?

-Wellness resources come in many forms, from professional services like therapy to self-directed meditation apps.
-As wellness has become a popular focus in recent years, new apps, podcasts, products, services, and programs are popping up regularly to address this important topic.
-Check with your local community organizations to understand the wellness resources that may be at your disposal.
+Wellness resources come in many forms, from professional services like therapy to self-directed meditation apps to community resources like support groups and fitness workshops.
+As wellness has become a popular focus in recent years, new apps, podcasts, products, services, workshops, and programs are popping up regularly to address this important topic.
+Check with your local community organizations to understand the wellness resources and financial assistance options that may be at your disposal.